 We are involved in both landscape scale delivery of conservation actions and with more local, small-scale initiatives, linking in with national and European initiatives, forums and partnerships as appropriate.

-Survey and monitoring, research, education, training and advocacy together represent the work of the VWT.
+Survey and monitoring, research, education, training and advocacy together represent the work of VWT.
 Read the most recent Annual Review of our work.

 One area of our work, on-going since the 1980s, is the management of roost sites for greater and lesser horseshoe bat maternity colonies.
-Today, the VWT manages some 40 bat roosts in Britain and Ireland, including sites of international significance.
+Today, VWT manages nearly 40 bat roosts in Britain and Ireland, including sites of international significance.
 Read more about some of our reserves here.